microsoft/r-server-campaign-optimization/business-manager.md

 This solution template uses (simulated) historical data to predict **how** and **when** to contact leads for your campaign.
 The recommendations include the **best channel** to contact a lead (in our example, Email, SMS, or Cold Call), the **best day of the week** and the **best time of day** during which to make the contact.

 <div class="sql">
-SQL Server R Services takes advantage of the power of SQL Server 2017 and ScaleR (Microsoft R Server package) by allowing R to run on the same server as the database.
+SQL Server ML Services takes advantage of the power of SQL Server 2017 and ScaleR (Microsoft ML Server package) by allowing R to run on the same server as the database.
 It includes a database service that runs outside the SQL Server process and communicates securely with the R runtime.

 This solution package shows how to create and refine data, train R models, and perform predictions in-database.
 The final table in the SQL Server database provides recommendations for **how** and **when** to contact each lead.
 This data is then visualized in Power BI.

 </div>
 <div class="hdi">
-Microsoft R Server on HDInsight Spark clusters provides distributed and scalable machine learning capabilities for big data, leveraging the combined power of R Server and Apache Spark.
-This solution demonstrates how to develop machine learning models for marketing campaign optimization (including data processing, feature engineering, training and evaluating models), deploy the models as a web service (on the edge node) and consume the web service remotely with Microsoft R Server on Azure HDInsight Spark clusters.
+Microsoft ML Server on HDInsight Spark clusters provides distributed and scalable machine learning capabilities for big data, leveraging the combined power of ML Server and Apache Spark.
+This solution demonstrates how to develop machine learning models for marketing campaign optimization (including data processing, feature engineering, training and evaluating models), deploy the models as a web service (on the edge node) and consume the web service remotely with Microsoft ML Server on Azure HDInsight Spark clusters.

 The final predictions and recommendation table are saved to a Hive table containing recommendations for how and when to contact each lead.
 This data is then visualized in Power BI.
 </div>